-Taken together, these results suggest practice-based pedagogies can be more effective at preparing participants to elicit and respond to student thinking during math instruction than conceptually-focused pedagogies alone.
-They also suggest the combination of analyzing expert teaching and then practicing teaching with peers and a teacher educator can improve eliciting and responding to student thinking on a teaching task that is slightly more distal and difficult than what pre-service teachers have been trained on.
+Taken together, these results suggest practice-based pedagogies can be more effective at preparing participants to elicit and respond to student thinking during math instruction than traditional pedagogies alone.
+They also suggest the combination of analyzing expert teaching and then practicing teaching with peers and a teacher educator can improve eliciting and responding to student thinking on a teaching task that is similar but slightly more difficult than what preservice teachers have been trained on.